openbmc/phosphor-state-manager/README.md

     successfully but they actually do nothing.
 This is what you would want in this case.
 Power is already on so you don't want to run the services to turn power on.
-You do want to get the obmc-chassis-poweron@0.target in the Active state though so that the chassis object within phosphor-state-manager will correctly report that the chassis is `On`
+You do want to get the obmc-chassis-poweron@0.target in the Active state though so that the chassis object within PSM will correctly report that the chassis is `On`
 - Start a service to check if the host is on

 The chassis@0-on file is removed once the obmc-chassis-poweron@0.target becomes